HugCls/HugCls/README.md

-2025-07-03: "People seldom do what they believe in.
-They do what is convenient, then repent." - Bob Dylan
+2025-07-04: "Just do what must be done.
+This may not be happiness but it is greatness." - George Bernard Shaw